profit first overview

 2. Tax Hold

-Each checking account serves as an “envelope” or “bucket” for different needs of the business.
+Each checking account serves as an “envelope” or “bucket” for different business needs.

 Cyclically (the book recommends every 2nd and 25th of the month), predetermined allocation amounts will be distributed to each account based on the current goals and needs of the business.

-The income account serves as a place for all revenue to land before serving the allocations designated for each account.
+The income account is where all revenue goes before serving the allocations designated for each account.

 However, a business might have unique circumstances that hinder its availability to meet TAPs.
-Therefore, current allocation amounts (CAPs) are what a business actually decides to allocate.
-These are usually updated on a quarterly basis and, again, are specific to the needs and goals of the company.
+Therefore, a business decides to allocate current allocation amounts (CAPs).
+These are usually updated quarterly and, again, are specific to the company's needs and goals.

 There is a maxim around Profit First: